Our Next PGP/GnuPG Keysigning Party

 - Create a PGP or GnuPG key, if you don't already have one;

-- Post your key to pgp.mit.edu;
+- Post your public key to pgp.mit.edu.

-- Show up at the meeting with proper identification, to verify other participants' identities and to allow them to verify yours;
+- Show up at the meeting with proper identification, to verify other participants' identities and to allow them to verify yours.

 - After the meeting, sign the keys of participants who have proven their identity to your satisfaction.

-- Retreive their key from the keyserver:
+- Retreive their public key from the keyserver:

 gpg --keyserver pgp.mit.edu --recv-keys D5C7B5D9

-- Sign the key:
+- Sign their public key:

 gpg --sign-key D5C7B5D9